eric900115/PulmoCoach/README.md

 ```

 ### Frontend
-Open a new terminal/command prompt and navigate to the PulmoCoach directory.
+Open a new terminal/command prompt and navigate to the <mark>PulmoCoach</mark> directory.
 Run the following command to install the required packages:

 ```bash